scikit-fmm/scikit-fmm/README.md

 * 2022.04.02 April 2nd 2023
    * Build fixes for Python 3.11 (update pheap cython wrapper)
    * No solver changes
+* 2024.05.28 May 28th 2024
+   * Update build system to use meson
+   * Python 3.12 support
+   * No solver changes

 Copyright 2023 The scikit-fmm team.